jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 \end{align*}
 $$

-Without the $y_i$ variables, this is essentially just another resource allocation problem like the integer version[^textbookNotIntegerX] of the Wyndor problem +@eq:wyndorIp.
+Without the $y_i$ variables, this is essentially just another resource allocation problem like the integer version of the Wyndor problem +@eq:wyndorIp.
 But now we have variables $y_1, y_2, y_3$ to account for the problem's Restriction 1, and $y_4$ accounts for Restriction 2.

 How does it work?
 Well, $y_4$ is applying the either/or constraint trick we saw earlier in +@sec:binVarTricks.
 Notice that if $y_4=1$ (and $M$ is selected large enough) then the constraint on production in Plant 1 has so much slack that any reasonable settings of the $x_i$ variables will not violate it.
 Thus the only constraint in effect is the Plant 2 resource constraint.
 So the interpretation is that $y_4=1$ means that Plant 2 is the plant chosen to satisfy Restriction 2.
 Similarly, $y_4=0$ means that Plant 1 is the one selected plant that handles the production.

 How about the other $y_i$ variables?
 Notice that if $y_i=0$ for any $i$, then the corresponding constraint on $x_i$ becomes $x_i\leq0$, meaning that Product $i$ cannot be produced.
 Otherwise, if $y_i=1$, then $x_i$ is only bounded by the weekly sales potential from the table, and thus Product $i$ _is_ allowed to be produced.
 Then adding the constraint $y_1 + y_2 + y_3 \leq 2$ codifies the requirement that at most 2 of the products may be produced.

-[^textbookNotIntegerX]: For some reason, the presentation of this problem in the textbook leaves the $x_i$ variables are real-valued instead of integers.
-I figure integers are more realistic, and since we're in the IP portion of the notes, why not to it that way?

 <h4>Violating proportionality</h4>